Dear Members,

 of internal control systems of a material nature and reporting the matter to the board;

 xvii.
-Look into the reasons for any substantial defaults in payment to
+To look into the reasons for substantial defaults in the payment

 xviii.
-Review the functioning of the whistle blower mechanism;
+To review the functioning of the whistle blower mechanism;

-xx.
-Approval of appointment of Chief Financial Officer after assessing
+xix.
+Approval of appointment of chief financial officer after assessing

-from/investment by the holding company in the subsidiary exceeding Rs.
-100 Crores or 10%
+from/investment by the holding company in the subsidiary exceeding rupees 100 crore or 10%

 of the asset size of the subsidiary, whichever is lower including existing loans /